Uniforms of the Indian Armed Forces: Snow Camouflage Uniform

-Snow Camouflage Uniform, also referred as Himkavach dress by the Indian Army is a combat dress, designed to withstand cold temperatures of Siachen Glacier, Sikkim and Ladakh, where personnel are deployed year round.

-This dress was developed in coordination with Defence Research and Development Organisation and its working range is reported to be 20 °C to -60 °C (68 °F to -76 °F).
+Snow Camouflage Uniform, also referred to as Himkavach dress by the Indian Army, is a combat dress designed to withstand the extreme sub-zero cold temperatures at Siachen Glacier, Ladakh, and in the state of Sikkim, where military personnel are deployed year-round.
+This dress was developed in coordination with Defence Research and Development Organisation, and its working range is reported to be from 20 & nbsp °C to -60 & nbsp °C (68 & nbsp °F to -76 & nbsp °F).

-This uniform is an overgarment worn over standard combat or cold weather uniform especially in snow-bound terrain.
-It is mostly white or light in colour, to camouflage with the snowy terrain, sometimes with reversible or internal white lining.
-It is the part of Extreme Cold Weather Clothing System (ECWCS), designed for high altitude deployments, along Line of Actual Control and Line of Control.
+This uniform is an overgarment worn over a standard combat or cold-weather uniform, especially in snow-bound terrain.
+It is mostly white or light in colour, to camouflage with the snowy terrain, sometimes with a reversible or internal white lining.
+It is part of the Extended Cold Weather Clothing System (ECWCS), designed for high altitude deployments, along Line of Actual Control and Line of Control.
 The uniform allows layering, breathability, mobility and integrates with other snow gear (boots, gloves, goggles), which is crucial for deployment in such extreme regions, with low atmospheric oxygen and pressure, as low as 42% of available oxygen at sea level, and atmospheric pressure as low as 0.425 atm or 322.5 mmHg.